A-Mamdouh/eden/docs/architecture.rst

 Known gaps
 ----------

-- The glTF loader supports triangle-list primitives with POSITION + TEXCOORD_0 and a base-color texture/factor -- no skinning/animation,
+- The glTF loader supports triangle-list primitives with POSITION, NORMAL, and TEXCOORD_0, and reads the full metallic-roughness material (base color, metallic/roughness, emissive, each factor+texture) -- no skinning/animation, tangents/normal maps, occlusion texture, or multi-UV materials yet.
-  vertex normals, multi-UV materials, or other PBR texture slots (metallic-roughness, normal, emissive, ...) yet.
 It also reads every node in the file rather than respecting glTF's ``scene``/``scenes`` selection, which only matters for multi-scene files (uncommon).
+- Rendering supports two shading models per ``Material``: flat ``Unlit`` (texture times vertex color or a flat tint, no lighting) and metallic- roughness PBR (Cook-Torrance BRDF) lit by any number of directional/point ``Light`` entities, up to a fixed per-frame cap (``Rendering::kMaxLights``).
+There's no image-based ambient lighting yet -- PBR materials get a single flat ambient constant instead of a real environment/irradiance map -- and no spot lights, shadows, or HDR/ tonemapping.
 - A ``Model``'s parts are a flat, rigid list under one entity -- there's no way to reference or move an individual part independently (e.g. one node of a loaded rig), matching the lack of skinning/animation support